sonda-red/blog/content/posts/04-intel-homelab-2.md

 [1]: _XpuDeviceProperties(name='Intel(R) Arc(TM) A770 Graphics', platform_name='Intel(R) oneAPI Unified Runtime over Level-Zero', type='gpu', driver_version='1.6.32567+18', total_memory=15473MB, max_compute_units=512, gpu_eu_count=512, gpu_subslice_count=32, max_work_group_size=1024, max_num_sub_groups=128, sub_group_sizes=[8 16 32], has_fp16=1, has_fp64=0, has_atomic64=1)
 ```

 Output should look like this, with the GPU name and properties printed.
-If you see the GPU name and properties, you can be sure that the Intel Extension for PyTorch is working correctly and can access the GPU devices, otherwise you'll receive something of the likes of XPU device not found or similar.
+Congrats, you can be sure that the Intel Extension for PyTorch is working correctly and can access the GPU devices, otherwise you'll receive something of the likes of XPU device not found or similar.

 ---